woman on couch on laptop

 Using a Cash-Out Refi to Pay Off Debt

 A cash-out refinance for debt consolidation allows you to use the equity in your home to pay off debt by taking on a new mortgage.
-The new mortgage pays off your old mortgage and it comes with new terms, including a new interest rate that’s potentially lower, and length of time to repay the loan.
+The new mortgage pays off your old mortgage and it comes with new terms, including a new interest rate that’s potentially lower and a new length of time to repay the loan.
 The new mortgage terms may be better than your original mortgage, but it’s also possible they may not be as favorable.

 Here’s a quick course in cash-out refinancing 101 and how it works: